 In addition to the default settings, you must switch to the C++ programming language, which is supported by the IAR DLIB Library.
 To use a DLIB library, choose the General Options category and click the Library Configuration tab.
-From the Library drop-down list, choose Normal DLIB.
+From the Library drop-down list, choose Normal DLIB (for some product packages DLIB).

 To switch to the C++ programming language, choose the C/C++ Compiler category and click the Language tab.
-Choose Embedded C++ and press Ok.
+Choose Language>C++, C++ dialect>Embedded C++ and press Ok.

-To read more about the IAR DLIB Library and the C++ support, see the IAR C/C++ Compiler Reference Guide.
+To read more about the IAR DLIB Library and the C++ support, see the compiler documentation.